WebAssembly/component-model/design/mvp/CanonicalABI.md

-table access, as we'll see below, the `rt` parameter is always statically known such that a normal implementation can statically enumerate all `HandleTable` objects at compile time and then route the calls to `add`, `get` and `remove` to the correct `HandleTable` at the callsite.
+table access, as we'll see below, the `rt` parameter is always statically known such that a normal implementation can statically enumerate all `HandleTable` objects at compile time and then route the calls to `add`, `get` and `remove_or_drop` to the correct `HandleTable` at the callsite.
 The net result is that each component instance will contain one handle table per resource type used by the component, with each compiled adapter function accessing the correct handle table as-if it were a global variable.